 India witnessed significant human rights violations in 2022: US report

-A report by the United States Department of States has listed significant human rights issues in India in 2022, including arbitrary and unlawful killings, violence targeting ethnic and religious minorities, and freedom of press.
-The annual report, released by US Secretary of State Antony Blinken, also mentioned other violations such as extrajudicial killings, inhuman or degrading treatment or punishment by prison officials, among others.
+A report by the United States Department of State has listed significant human rights issues in India in 2022, including arbitrary and unlawful killings, violence targeting ethnic and religious minorities, and freedom of the press.
+The annual report, released by US Secretary of State Antony Blinken, also mentioned violations like extrajudicial killings and inhuman or degrading treatment and punishment by prison officials, among others.

 Why does this story matter?

-- Issues like press freedom and targeting violence against minority ethnic and religious groups have been much-debated topics in India since the Bharatiya Janata Party (BJP)-led government began its reign in 2014.
+- Issues like press freedom and targeted violence against ethnic and religious minorities have been much-debated topics in India since the Bharatiya Janata Party-led (BJP) government began its reign in 2014.

 US report flags major rights violations in India

 As per the US report, harassment of domestic and international human rights organizations, restrictions on internet freedom, and interference with the freedom of peaceful assembly are among the serious rights violations in the country.
-It also states that while citizens generally enjoyed free speech, the government allegedly continued to limit content based on national and broad public interest provisions.
+It also stated that while citizens generally enjoyed free speech, the government allegedly continued to limit content based on broad national and public interest provisions.

-Furthermore, the report listed a lack of investigation and accountability for gender-based violence, such as intimate and domestic partner violence, workplace violence, sexual violence, child and forced marriage, femicide, and other forms of such violence.
-Crimes involving violence or threats of violence against members of racial/national/minority and ethnic communities based on social status, religion, and minority affiliation were also listed.
+Furthermore, the report said there was a lack of investigation and accountability for gender-based violence, such as intimate and domestic partner violence, workplace violence, sexual violence, child and forced marriage, femicide, and other forms of such violence.
+Crimes involving violence or threats of violence against members of racial, national, minority, and ethnic communities based on social status, religion, and minority affiliation were also listed.

-"There were reports that government authorities accessed, collected, or used private communication arbitrarily or unlawfully or without appropriate legal authority."
-"They [also] developed practices that allow for the arbitrary or unlawful interference with privacy, including the use of technology to arbitrarily or unlawfully surveil or interfere with the privacy of individuals," news agency PTI quoted the US report as saying.
+"There were reports that government authorities accessed, collected, or used private communication arbitrarily or unlawfully or without appropriate legal authority," news agency PTI quoted the US report as saying.
+"They [also] developed practices that allow for the arbitrary or unlawful interference with privacy, including the use of technology to arbitrarily or unlawfully surveil or interfere with the privacy of individuals," it added.

 For 5th straight year, India topped internet shutdown list

 As per a report published by US-based watchdog Access Now in February, India topped the list of countries that cut internet access for the fifth straight year.
-Out of 187 worldwide internet shutdowns last year, India implemented 84.
-Ukraine followed India at 22, Iran 18, Myanmar 7, and Bangladesh 6.
-The watchdog, in its report, also flagged internet shutdowns as human rights violations.
+Of 187 worldwide internet shutdowns last year, India implemented 84.
+Ukraine followed India at 22, Iran at 18, Myanmar at seven, and Bangladesh at six The watchdog, in its report, flagged internet shutdowns as human rights violations.

 Kashmir had 49 internet shutdowns in 2022